palkan/action_policy/docs/aliases.md

 **NOTE**: `alias_rule` is available only if you inherit from `ActionPolicy::Base` or include `ActionPolicy::Policy::Aliases` into your `ApplicationPolicy`.

-**Why not just using Ruby's `alias`?**
+**Why not just use Ruby's `alias`?**

-An alias created with `alias_rule` is resolved at _authorization time_ (during `authorize!` or `allowed_to?` call), and it doesn't add an alias method to the class.
+An alias created with `alias_rule` is resolved at _authorization time_ (during an `authorize!` or `allowed_to?` call), and it does not add an alias method to the class.

-That allows us to easier write tests–we should only test the rule, not the alias–and to better leverage [caching](caching.md).
+That allows us to write tests easier, as we should only test the rule, not the alias–and to leverage [caching](caching.md) better.

-By default, `ActionPolicy::Base` adds one alias: `alias_rule :new?, to: :create?.
+By default, `ActionPolicy::Base` adds one alias: `alias_rule :new?, to: :create?`.

 ## Default rule

-You can add a _default_ rule–the rule that would be applied if the rule specified during authorization is missing (like a wildcard alias):
+You can add a _default_ rule–the rule that would be applied if the rule specified during authorization is missing (like a "wildcard" alias):

 ```ruby
 class PostPolicy < ApplicationPolicy